 Speaking today John Beyer, director of mediawatch-uk said:

-will provide a much needed forum where these issues can be raised and properly considered.
+Council will provide a much needed forum where these issues can be raised and properly considered.
 The highest priority for the Council is the protection of children and the Prime Minister was right to set it up.
-We hope that other countries will follow the
+We hope that other countries will

-example we have set in the UK and we hope it will lead directly to an International Treaty on content that will effectively require the plethora of pornographic and violent imagery currently available to be taken down and the stopping of new offensive
+follow the example we have set in the UK and we hope it will lead directly to an International Treaty on content that will effectively require the plethora of pornographic and violent imagery currently available to be taken down and the stopping

 Comment: Ban it All